make-chive-butter-now-so-easy-close-look-at-egg-shaped-butter-on-small-round-dish-featured-image

 butter-and-chives-in-a-bowl

-Step 3: Molding and Storing Your Butter
+Step 3: Shape and Store Butter

 If you’re using molds to make individual servings, grab two teaspoons.
 I find it’s easiest to add butter in small batches this way.
 Add the butter to the mold until it’s full, then smooth the top with the back of the spoon.
 Since I was using them the next day, I covered my egg-shaped butter tightly with (sticky) plastic wrap and popped them in the refrigerator overnight.